gboyegao/Avenue-App/README.md

 # Avenue-App
-Iphone and Ipad App
-Discover your favorite recipes
+Iphone and Ipad App to discover your favorite recipes by your favorite curators and bloggers

 ## Getting Started